 Heather’s head pounded.
 Why did the back of her head hurt so much when the cut was on the front?
 She remembered something about a past concussion - you ride a lot of horses, you fall off sometimes - the brain would get bruised from bouncing against the back of the skull.
 Whatever.
-She went to the rear door of the car and got her old afghan from the back seat.
+She went to the rear door of the car and got her old afghan lap blanket from the back seat.
 Her mother-in-law had crocheted the thing ages ago.
-Heather thought it was ugly until this very moment.
-Her knees were still numb, which she found curious, but they were wholly unreliable, so she steadied herself by gripping the fender and the roof of the car.
+Heather had thought it was ugly until this very moment.
+Her knees were still numb, which she found curious, but they were wholly unreliable, so she steadied herself by gripping the car.
 She hoped the horse’s injury was numb, too.

 “This might hurt, bud.”
 He was swaying a little bit.
 He had widened his stance, like a foal trying to stay upright.
 Heather wrapped the afghan over his withers, around the front of his chest.
 She brought one corner in front of his leg, the other corner behind, where a girth would go.
 She tied those corners to the top two, pushing the huge flap of meat closed.
 The horse trembled more violently.
 And bled.

 I need more direct pressure.
 She took off her shirt, surprised by the amount of her own blood on it, and balled it up.
 She wedged it under the afghan, directly over the wound.
 The bleeding slowed.
 Heather smiled and stroked the horse’s neck.
 I need to get help.